akhealth/EIS-Modernization/technical-prototyping.md

 ## Getting Started

-- Identify the people invovled for prototyping efforts to be successful
+- Identify the people involved for prototyping efforts to be successful
 - Identify required approvals from security office
-- Identify the risks (this may be a facilitated session, where a team colectively identifies potential risks)
+- Identify the risks (this may be a facilitated session, where a team collectively identifies potential risks)
 - Assign criticality level to risks
 - Synthesize risks into actionable items, and identify risks outside scope of prototyping activity
-- Identify boundaries of concern for prototypeing effort (scoped around technical matters)
+- Identify boundaries of concern for prototyping effort (scoped around technical matters)